-As the Kansas City region begins to slowly reopen, RideKC has created a tentative framework to restore service as the region weathers the effects of the COVID-19 pandemic.
+As the Kansas City region continues to deal with the effects of COVID-19, RideKC has created a framework to restore more service in the region.
 We are also planning to incorporate key recommendations in the RideKC Next system redesign.
 Central to our plan is connecting people to opportunities, and ensuring access to jobs and services at hospitals, other medical care, pharmacies, grocery and food services, and other essential services.

-KCATA has developed a four-phase plan for restoring service.
+KCATA has updated its plan for restoring service.

-With those conditions in mind, here is RideKC’s current four-phase plan:
+With those conditions in mind, here is RideKC’s current three-phase plan:

 RideKC Next was developed with significant public input.
 RideKC Next focused on:

 Currently, fares are suspended on all RideKC buses.
-However, fares and front-door boarding could be reinstated in the coming months.
+However, fares and front-door boarding could be reinstated in 2021.
 RideKC will provide 30 days notice for customers to purchase fares through pass outlets, our online store or our official app, Transit.

 As we move forward, we believe our phased service restoration will provide safe and reliable service for our current riders.
 We are continuing to evaluate ridership trends to make sure we are providing the right level of service.
 Your feedback throughout the coming year will be helpful.
 In addition to surveys, we are also continuing to monitor customer service complaints and compliments to pinpoint where boardings are limited due to distancing requirements.
 Your voice is important as we rebuild public transit in Kansas City.
 Please continue to provide feedback through surveys, our website, social media and the regional call center.